+What does self-directed mean?
 We encourage students to set dates for completion of a unit of work, but that may be different for each student.
 Students set goals and go through the steps to attain these goals within a reasonable period of time.
 We help students plan their program but each student is the most responsible for their program.

+Do I have to attend regularly?
 In order for students to be successful and complete courses towards graduation, it will be very important to attend regularly.
 Personal circumstances that hinder attendance need to be discussed with a teacher to set up personal goals.
 Our goal is to help you receive an education and we will try to help in whatever way we can.

+Can students graduate from Off Campus?
 Students can graduate in one of two different ways:

+If I attend Off Campus, will I still be able to graduate from one of the other schools?
 If you finish your courses at off campus, you must contact the school that you wish to graduate from and request permission (apply) to graduate from that school.

 THE PRINCIPAL OF EACH SCHOOL HAS THE FINAL DECISION ON YOUR APPLICATION FOR GRADUATION.

+What happens if students do not meet the goals they have set for themselves?
 One of the teachers will meet with the student to set new goals.
 Ultimately students must meet their goals in order to graduate from high school.

-If you are currently not attending a high school, pick up a registration form from NHSOC or Neelin High School (main campus).
-Upon completion, return the form to Off Campus and you will receive a call from our guidance counsellor.
-If you are currently registered at one of the high schools, you must be recommended by your principal.
-We recommend that you approach a counsellor or resource teacher to discuss this.
+How do I register?
+If you are currently not attending a high school, pick up a registration form from the Off Campus site, or any other BSD High School.
+Upon completion, return the form to Off Campus and you will receive a call from our Guidance Counsellor.
+If you are currently registered at one of the high schools, you must be recommended by your Principal.
+We recommend that you approach a Counsellor or Resource Teacher to discuss this.

+What kind of courses are offered?
 We offer a combination of self-directed and Web C.T. courses.
-These include courses at the grade 9 to 12 levels.
+These include courses at the Grade 9 to 12 levels.

+Is there student parking at Off Campus?
 No. Unfortunately, we do not have our own parking lot for students.
 For those who are driving, there are several options within a short walk.
 There are monthly passes for lots that are close to the school.
 There is free parking on the street within two blocks of off campus.
-Two hour downtown meter parking is available for students and visitors.
+Two hour downtown meter parking is also available for students and visitors.

+Am I able to access transportation to Off Campus?
 You may be able to arrange bus transportation to Off Campus from your area.
 Please contact the Brandon School Division Transportation Department (204-729-3975) to inquire about bus schedules.